What is the EPA 40 CFR Part 75 Regulation?

 Part 75 was originally published in 1993 to provide support for the ARP which was instituted in 1990 under Congress’ Title IV of the Clean Air Act.
-The program regulates EGUs that burn fossil fuels and serve a generator greater than 25 megawatts.
+The program regulates EGUs that burn fossil fuels, such as coal, oil or natural gas, and serve a generator greater than 25 megawatts.
 Part 75 requires these units to provide continuous emissions monitoring (CEM) and reporting of three pollutants:

 - Sulfur dioxide (SO2)

 - Carbon dioxide (CO2)

 One of the main purposes of Part 75 is to support the ARP in requiring emission reductions of SO2 and NOx, the main precursors of acid rain.
 Acid rain is created when SO2 and NO2 react with water, oxygen, and other chemicals to form sulfuric and nitric acids.
 These acids combine with water and deposit in the form of acid rain, which is harmful to ecosystems and the environment.